 👉 Press ENTER on your keyboard while completing the requirements of the Axis options option

-Any Questions on how to make a Gantt Chart in Excel 2013?
+Any Questions on how to make a Gantt Chart in Excel?
 Feel free to ask in the comment section.
-I will be very happy to hear from you and learn more in the way.
+I will be very happy to hear from you and learn more along the way.